 Schmitt trigger

-What is a Schmitt trigger?
+What is a Schmitt Trigger ?

-Poperties of a schmitt trigger
+Properties of a Schmitt trigger

 Thresholds